longshotlabs/meteor-plans/README.md

 ### Add a Plan for a User

-In client code, you can add a plan for the current user only:
+In client code, you can assign the current user to a plan:

 ```js
 AppPlans.add('premium', {service: 'stripe'}, function (error) {